 The salespeople who struggled with AI were often the ones who expected it to work perfectly out of the box.

-This validated something we’d been debating internally.
+Seeing these specific user patterns validated something we’d been debating internally.
 We’d considered removing some of our review steps to make the workflow faster.
 After reading these interviews, we kept them.

 Regardless of industry or company size, sales professionals measure AI value identically: